Trump says politicians who won’t confirm boosters are ‘gutless’ - NewsBreak

 The former president did not mention any politicians by name, but when asked last month on Fox News if he had received a booster, Florida Gov. Ron DeSantis (R) said , “I’ve done whatever I did, the normal shot.”

-The Hill has requested comment on Trump’s remarks from DeSantis’s office.Trump abruptly ends NPR interview
+The Hill has requested comment on Trump’s remarks from DeSantis’s office.Trump maintains grip on GOP despite violent insurrection

 Trump first revealed that he received a booster shot back in December while he was on a speaking tour with former Fox News host Bill O’Reilly.